Centreon Partitioning module is integrated to Centreon Web, features and advantages are:

 [server] open_files_limit = 32000

 If you install Centreon via the dedicated ISO, this parameter is already configured.
-If you do it on your RedHat or CentOS linux version, you will be able to do it manualy.
-Don’t forget to restart mysql / mariadb processus if you change this value in my.cnf.
+If you do it on your RedHat or CentOS Linux version, you will be able to do it manually.
+Don’t forget to restart mariadb processes if you change this value in my.cnf.